Couleslaw/Project-L/docs/index.md

 ## Technical Documentation

 The Unity implementation of the game relies on a library, which is independent of the Unity engine and is suitable for training AI players.
-As a result, the documentation is divided into two parts:
+As a result, the documentation is divided into two parts.

 - [Library docs](./TechnicalDocs/core/index) - describes the inner workings of the [Project-L Core](./ProjectLCoreDocs/index.html) library.